adebola-alaba/Derbyshire-Crime-Analysis-With-R/README.md

 | Public order	| -2.5385	| 1.1412	| 0.7997	| 0.794 |
 | Theft from the Person	| -3.1370	| 1.0746	| 0.8566	| 0.8564 |

+- Linearity: Linear regression assumes a linear relationship between the dependent and independent variables.
+If the relationship is nonlinear, using a linear regression model may produce unreliable results.
+For the models, the assumption of linearity holds.